Ron Zook: Maryland

-In August 2019, Maryland head coach Mike Locksley hired Zook as a senior analyst; Locksley had worked under Zook at Illinois as his offensive coordinator and at Florida as running backs coach and recruiting coordinator.
+In 2019, Maryland head coach Mike Locksley hired Zook as a senior analyst; Locksley had worked under Zook at Illinois as his offensive coordinator and at Florida as running backs coach and recruiting coordinator.
+Zook was promoted to special teams coordinator in 2021 before stepping down after one season.

+In 2024, Zook was rehired by Locksley as a special teams quality control coach.

 XFL

-In June 2021, Zook was announced as the Defensive Coordinator under Jim Haslett in the XFL.
+In June 2021, Zook was announced as the defensive coordinator under Jim Haslett in the XFL.
+On January 1, 2024, it was announced the Sea Dragons would not be a part of the UFL merger.